rsdoiel/rsdoiel.github.io/blog/2025/01/31/moving_beyond_git_templates.md

 CMTools is at an early stage of development (January 2025).
 The project is focused finding the balance of editing and generating.
 Improvements will flow base on our usage.

-The next release, 0.0.13, will include experimental support for generating README.md, INSTALL.md, installer.ps1 and installer.sh.
-RSD 2025-02-02
+The v0.0.13 release includes experimental support for generating README.md, INSTALL.md, installer.ps1 and installer.sh.
+RSD 2025-02-03